 The next seam decoration was a mistake!
 I was working Alternating bullion buttonhole which is a version of alternating buttonhole where the arms that alternate are bullion stitches.
 You can take a look at bullion buttonhole here.
 I was aiming for an alternating feather stitch like version but started working my bullions away from the center line rather than pointing my needle to the middle.
 This meant that the thread half wrapped itself around the bullion producing an extra loop.
 I realised within a few stitches what I had done but kept going as I liked it.

 This article is part of a series that highlight the hand embroidered seams and details on my crazy quilt called I dropped the button box.
 Each block on this quilt has a free pattern which are listed on the CQ details FAQ page.

 Subscribe to my Newsletter

-Subscribe to my newsletter of stitching goodies! for stitching chatter about hand embroidery, crazy quilting, freebies (not found on the blog), ideas, and inspiration in my newsletter
+Subscribe to my newsletter of stitching goodies! for stitching chatter about hand embroidery, crazy quilting, freebies (not found on the blog), ideas, and inspiration

-Follow Pintagle on Facebook
+Follow Pintangle on Facebook